giuthas/satkit/docs/Saving_and_loading.markdown

 > **Example:**
 >
 > `File005.PD_l2_on_RawUltrasound.satkit`.
 This is the data for PD calculated with the l2 metric on raw ultrasound data for Recording File005.
 The metadata for the same Modality will be `File005.PD_l2_on_RawUltrasound.satkit_meta`, while the enclosing Recording's metadata will be stored in `File005.satkit_meta`.

+## File name suffixes

+SATKIT defines an Enum for valid suffixes in satkit.constants.